Shashwatsingh22/K8s_Management_Project/README.md

     their local datacenter , another on AWS or Google clouds  and all are running on some other clouds .
     This is Multiclouds Architecture.

-🤔 Wants to Know More You Refers to this blog !
+🤔 Wants to Know More You Can Refer to this blog !
 (Which will explain you How this complete setup is Done by Ansible ?)
 📝https://bit.ly/3s9Reka

 ![cloud_plateforms](https://raw.githubusercontent.com/Shashwatsingh22/K8s_Management_Project/main/images/cloud_plateforms.png)